Pliable Index Coding via Conflict-Free Colorings of Hypergraphs: Scalar PICs arising from Conflict-free Colorings

 \subsection{Conflict-free coverings and PICOD}

-In the following discussion, we will define a new parameter called the $k$-fold conflict-free covering number, which will improve upon the upper bound on the optimal length as given in Theorem \ref{thm:upperboundchromnumber}.
+In the following discussion, we define a new parameter called the conflict-free covering number, which in general improves upon the upper bound on the optimal length as given in Lemma \ref{lemma:upperboundchromnumber}. \begin{definition}[\textit{Conflict-free collection, conflict-free covering number}] Let $\mathcal{H}=(V,\mathcal{E})$ be a hypergraph.
+Let $\mathfrak{C} = \{C^1, \ldots , C^P\}$ where each $C^p:V\rightarrow [L_p]$ be colorings of the hypergraph $\hcal$.
+We say $\mathfrak{C}$ is a \emph{conflict-free collection of colorings of $\mathcal{H}$}, if the following condition holds: For every $E \in \mathcal E$, there is $p \in [P]$ such that E sees some color exactly once under the coloring $C_p$.